Molina Healthcare Insurance Review & Complaints

-We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one insurance provider and cannot guarantee quotes from any single provider.

-Molina’s namesake, C. David Molina, worked as an emergency room physician in Long Beach, CA when he started his own medical clinic to help low-income patients receive access to care regardless of ability to pay.
+Molina’s namesake, C. David Molina, worked as an emergency room physician in Long Beach, CA when he started his own medical clinic to help low-income patients receive access to care regardless of their ability to pay.
 Founded in 1980, Molina grew over the years, and in 1997 expanded through acquisition into Utah and Michigan.
 Continued expansion brought the company into several other states.
 The company went public in 2003.

 Molina also participates in the marketplace, offering individual and family plans at all levels.

 Your one-stop online insurance guide.
 Get free quotes now!

 Secured with SHA-256 Encryption

 Molina Healthcare’s plans vary from state to state, so for the purpose of our Molina review, we will look at the plans offered in California, the company’s home state.
 Many of the insurer’s California plans are connected with state or federal-run programs such as Medi-Cal, Medicaid, and Medicare.
 Read on for more information and Molina Health Plan reviews.
 We will later provide Molina Health Insurance reviews from various states.
 This will help better answer the question: Is Molina good insurance?

 Molina partners with the state of California to offer Medi-Cal coverage to low-income families.
 This plan is only available to those who qualify under state regulations.